ISTEXT Function – Google Sheets

 Conclusion

-The ISTEXT function is a powerful tool that can help you to work more efficiently with data in Google Sheets.
+The ISTEXT function is a powerful tool that helps you work more efficiently with data in Google Sheets by determining if a value is text.